spekulatius/laravel-commonmark-blog/README.md

 - **CommonMark**: [PHP CommonMark](https://github.com/thephpleague/commonmark) to support extensibility.
 By default, all `.md` files are converted to HTML files.
 The HTML files are stored in the `public/`-directory.
 Other file extensions such as `.markdown` are ignored.
 - **Frontmatter** can be defined as global defaults in [`config/blog.php`](https://github.com/spekulatius/laravel-commonmark-blog/blob/main/config/blog.php) and on a per-article basis.
 - **Assets** such as videos, images, etc. as well as any other files are copied over 1:1.
+- **Automatic embargo**: Articles with publication dates in the future will not be converted.
+Manually added links are not check and will be included by default.

 ### SEO-Enhancements

 There are several SEO-improvements included or easily configurable via extensions:

 - Meta-tags, Twitter Card and Facebook Open-Graph from the post-frontmatter or globally
 - Adding lazy-loading attributes to images (optional via extension)
 - Global definitions of `rel`-attributes for root-domain, sub-domains, and external links (optional via extension)

 SEO improvements are usually active by default or can be configured using the config file.